Health libraryBack to health library

 - If outdoors, avoid playing in extreme weather.

-- Make sure the court boundaries are not too close to structures such as walls and bleachers and that goal posts and the walls behind them are padded.
+- Make sure that the court boundaries are not too close to structures such as walls and bleachers and that goal posts and the walls behind them are padded.

 - Know how to contact medical personnel in case of an emergency.